 As science discovers more about the effects of drugs and alcohol, addiction specialists and treatment centers nationwide learn new and effective strategies and treatment modalities to offer flexible, tailored, and proven programs that don’t just incorporate inpatient hospitalization.

 What’s more, partial hospitalization and intensive outpatient care prove to be just as successful as in-house rehab.
-What is the difference between PHP vs. IOP?
+What is the difference between Day Program vs. 5-Day IOP?

 Most addiction treatment setup to take a step-down approach.
 The first initial step involves detox and in-house treatment and hospitalizations.
 From there, individuals with substance abuse disorder (SUD) gradually move toward less intense care, usually referred to as continuing care.
 The continuing care model supports two phases, with the first focused on the “primary” treatment.
 The second phase is focused on sustaining treatment gains to prevent relapse.